manishborikar92/Pico/docs/Technology_Stack.md

-# Document 4: Free-Tier Technology Stack & API Analysis
+# Free-Tier Technology Stack & API Analysis

 This document outlines the software stack for the robot's core AI functions: **Speech-to-Text (STT)**, **Natural Language Processing (NLP)**, **Text-to-Speech (TTS)**, **Computer Vision**, and **Face Recognition**.
 The primary goal is to use free or generous free-tier services.

 **Development Approach:** This project follows a **software-first methodology** where all AI capabilities are developed and tested in Python on a PC before porting to hardware.

-We will define two "stacks":
+We define two implementation approaches:

-* **The Online Stack (Recommended):** Uses cloud APIs.
-It is *vastly* more powerful, more accurate, and easier to implement, with generous free tiers that should be sufficient for prototyping.
+- **The Online Stack (Recommended):** Uses cloud APIs.
+Vastly more powerful, more accurate, and easier to implement, with generous free tiers sufficient for prototyping.
-* **The Offline Stack (Advanced):** Uses on-device models.
-It is 100% free forever and works without Wi-Fi, but it is much less powerful and significantly more difficult to implement.
+- **The Offline Stack (Advanced):** Uses on-device models.
+100% free forever and works without Wi-Fi, but much less powerful and significantly more difficult to implement.

+---

 ## 1. Comprehensive Online AI Stack (Research-Verified)